 Reason 5: To Foster a Sense of Community

-Additionally, talking about mental health can help to create a more understanding and supportive environment, which can promote good mental health and benefit everyone in the workplace.
+Additionally, talking about mental health at work can help to create an understanding and supportive environment.
+This can promote good mental health and benefit everyone in the workplace.
 When employees feel like they are part of a supportive community, they are more likely to be productive and engaged in their work.
-This can lead to better overall job satisfaction and even a decrease in turnover rates.
+This can lead to better overall job satisfaction and even a decrease in employee turnover rates.

-If you have a workplace mental health first aider, you can signpost employees to the right mental health professional or service when necessary.
-This can help employees get the right help and treatment that they need to improve their mental health.
+If you have a Mental Health First Aider at work, you can signpost employees to the right mental health professional or service when necessary.
+This can help employees get the right help and treatment they need to improve their mental health.

-Spotting the early warning signs of poor mental health can help prevent issues from escalating.
+Spotting the early warning signs of mental ill-health can help prevent issues from escalating.
 Some early warning signs of poor mental health include:

 Reason 8: To Improve Employee Retention Rates